Broad-billed Hummingbird

 Camera Tips

-To capture the stunning iridescence of a Broad-billed Hummingbird, placement is everything.
-Position your camera within 12 to 18 inches of a nectar feeder or a cluster of native tubular flowers like Penstemon or Salvia.
-Because these birds move with incredible speed, ensure your camera is set to its highest shutter speed or 'Sports/Action' mode.
-If your AI camera allows for pre-roll or burst capture, enable it; this ensures you catch the bird as it enters the frame rather than just its tail feathers as it leaves.
+To capture the stunning iridescence of a Broad-billed Hummingbird, camera placement is everything.
+Position your AI-powered camera within 18 to 24 inches of a nectar feeder or a cluster of native tubular flowers like Desert Honeysuckle or Agave.
+Because these birds move with incredible speed, ensure your camera is set to its highest possible shutter speed or 'action' mode to freeze the wing motion, which can exceed 50 beats per second.

 Similar Species